tomdalling/old-tomdalling.com/resources/blog-posts/2016-02-12_pure-function-as-an-object-PFAAO-pattern.markdown

 The `convert` class method:

- 1. creates an object of it's own class,
+ 1. creates an object of its own class,
  2. passing its argument into the initializer,
  3. and calls a single method on the object, to generate the return value